LucioC/EnhancedList/README.md

 EnhancedList
 =============================

-An Android ListView with enhanced functionality (e.g. Swipe To Dismiss and Undo)
+An Android List with enhanced functionality (e.g. Swipe To Dismiss and Undo)

 Include It
 ------------------